-The 1960s are a great era if you’re looking for valuable baseball cards.
-There were five different World Series winners, as well as a strong franchise that dominated during the first half of the decade.
+The 1960s are a significant era if you’re looking for valuable baseball cards.
+There were five World Series winners and a strong franchise that dominated during the first half of the decade.

 Here’s a list with 10 of the most valuable ‘60s baseball cards, featuring some of the biggest stars from the decade.

-Topps dominated the collectible landscape during the 1960s, so this list is filled with some of their top baseball sets, as well as the biggest and best stars from the era.
-Most of the cards are reasonably understated, leading on from designs perfected in the ‘50s, but there are a couple of unique options that do stand out from the crowd.
+Topps dominated the collectible landscape during the 1960s, so this list is filled with some of their top baseball sets and the biggest and best stars from the era.
+Most of the cards are reasonably understated, leading on from designs perfected in the ‘50s, but a couple of unique options stand out from the crowd.

 Seen as one of the greatest power hitters in baseball, Hank Aaron is a 25-time All-Star and he was the NL MVP when the Milwaukee Braves won the World Series in ‘57.
 Aaron held the MLB record for career home runs for 33 years, and he still holds several MLB offensive records to this day.